keln233/CNN_DFAA/README.md

 ## Files Excluded From GitHub

-The following files should remain local or be deposited in a dedicated data repository if the journal asks for them:
+The following files should remain local or be deposited in a dedicated data repository if required by the journal or reviewers:

 - processed tables: `CNN/basin1.csv`, `CNN/basin2.csv`, `CNN/basin3.csv`
 - trained weights: `CNN/results*/F*_model.pth`, `results/F*_model.pth`
 - generated results: `CNN/results*/predictions_*.csv`, `results/cnn/**/*.csv`, generated figures
-- raw climate or geospatial data: `*.nc`, `*.grib`, `*.grib2`, `*.tif`, `*.shp`, `*.zip`
+- raw meteorological, climate, or geospatial data: `*.nc`, `*.grib`, `*.grib2`, `*.tif`, `*.shp`, `*.zip`

 ## Optional Data Repository Plan

-If reviewers require the processed data, deposit only the minimum necessary files in Zenodo, Figshare, or OSF:
+If reviewers or editors require access to the processed data, only the minimum necessary files for verification and reproducibility should be deposited in a dedicated data repository such as Zenodo, Figshare, or OSF:

 - `basin1.csv`
 - `basin2.csv`
 - `basin3.csv`
 - optional trained CNN weights used for exact reproduction
-- a short README describing column meanings and provenance
+- a short README describing column meanings, data provenance, and processing steps

-After deposit, update `DATA_AVAILABILITY.md` with the DOI.
+After deposit, update `DATA_AVAILABILITY.md` with the repository DOI or permanent access link.